tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

       self.should_use_with_coordinator = True
 ```

-#### `ClusterCoordinator` as a single instance to `Strategy`
+#### `ClusterCoordinator` as a single instance to `Strategy` obtained at constructor call

-Since a `ClusterCoordinator` instance spins off worker and failure handling threads, there should only be one `ClusterCoordinator` at any given time with a `strategy` instance, and making it a singleton ensures that those threads are only created once.
-The singleton is accessible through a constructor call:
+Since a `ClusterCoordinator` instance spins off worker and failure handling threads, there should only be one `ClusterCoordinator` at any given time with a `strategy` instance, and making it a single instance with a given `Strategy` ensures that those threads are only created once.
+We propose that the single instance is returned through a constructor call:

 ```
 class ClusterCoordinator(object):